-GATT main objectives are: [9]
+- GATT main objectives are: [9]

-- a. to help raise standards of living;
+- to help raise standards of living; a.

 - b. to achieve full employment;

-- c. to develop the world's resources;
+- to develop the world's resources; c.

 - d. to expand production and exchange of goods;

 - e. to promote economic development.

-In order to achieve the four main objectives of GATT, there are five GATT principles:

-- 1. Most-Favoured-Nation (MFN) Principle
+- In order to achieve the four main objectives of GATT, there are five GATT principles: Most-Favoured-Nation (MFN) Principle

 - 2. National Treatment Principle

 - 3. principle of reciprocity

-- 4. Protection through tariffs only
+- 4. tection through tariffs only

-- 5. The Prohibition of Quantitative Restrictions Principle
+- Protection inforging tarms only the Prohibition of Quantitative Restrictions Principle 5.

 In here, we will be focusing on The Prohibition of Quantitative Restrictions Principle.
 This principle implies that each member state is prohibited to restrict import and export through quotas or license.
-But of course, this Prohibition of Quantitative Restrictions Principle has its own exceptions.
-Some exceptions for the prohibition of quantitative restrictions are:
+But of course, this Prohibition of Quantitative Restrictions Principle has it where the probability of quantitative restrictions are:

-- 1. Export prohibitions or restrictions temporarily applied to prevent or relieve critical shortages of foodstuffs essential to the exporting WTO Members (Paragraph 2 (a)) to protect domestic articles, especially those concerning agricultural and fishery products; - 2.
-Import and export prohibitions or restrictions necessary to the application of standards or regulations for the classification, grading or marketing of commodities in international trade (Paragraph 2 (b)); and
+- 1. Export prohibitions or restrictions temporarily applied to prevent or relieve critical shortages of foodstuffs essential to the exporting WTO Members (Paragraph 2 (a)) to Botect domestic articles, especially those concerning agricultural and fishery products; - Import and export prohibitions or restrictions necessary to the application of standards or 2. regulations for the classification, grading or marketing of commodities in international trade (Paragraph 2 (b)); and

-- 3. Import restrictions on any agricultural or fisheries product, necessary to the enforcement of governmental Measures which operate to restrict production of the domestic product or for certain other purposes (Paragraph 2 (c) - Restrictions to safeguard the balance of payments (Article XII regarding all WTO Members; Article XVIII: B regarding developing WTO Members in the early stages of economic development);
+- Import restrictions on any agricultural or fisheries product, necessary to the enforcement of governmental Measures which operate to restrict production of the domestic product or for certain other purposes (Paragraph 2 (c4)) - Restrictions to safeguard the balance of payments (Article XII regarding all WTO Members; Article XVIII: B regarding developing WTO Members in the early stages of economic development);